sccn/sccn.github.io/others/TIPS_and_FAQ.md

 scrolling utility in EEGLAB makes this convenient, and if you perform this on the continuous data, records breakpoint events that guide subsequent epoching.
-Else, you can more severely prune the data to train the ICA model, then pass more of the data through the model (at a cost of somewhat higher SNR (signal to noise ratio) in the activation time series).
+Else, you can more severely prune the data to train the ICA model, then pass more of the data through the model (at the cost of somewhat higher SNR (signal to noise ratio) in the activation time series).